anoopsarkar/compilers-class/faq.md

 You should clone your repo inside your `$HOME` directory.
 You should not work inside your `$HOME/sfuhome` directory.

-### Exams

-* If you must miss a quiz or exam because of a medical problem, you should make an attempt to contact me prior to the exam either by email or a message in my mailbox and you must submit the [official SFU Certificate of Illness](http://www.sfu.ca/content/dam/sfu/students/pdf/certificate-of-illness.pdf).
-* If you miss an exam due to valid medical reasons you will be graded on your performance on the rest of the course.
-* **Make up exams will not be given under any circumstances**.

 ### Academic Honesty

 * Some examples of unacceptable behaviour: